gavanm/TivoBruteForce/README.md

 * Use a 4 Digit, 7 Segment Display for output.
 * Investigate lower delay times between digits.
 The lowest attempted value was 300 milliseconds.
 Perhaps make this configurable using microswitches.
 * Document the sketch used with the [MicroView](https://www.sparkfun.com/products/12923) for recording the current Passcode attempt.
 This was left out to provide the simplest solution for people.
-* Investigate using SSH direct to the TiVo to find if the Passcode is stored somewhere, or see if the [Network Remote Control](https://github.com/wmcbrine/tivoremote) is an option.
+* Investigate using SSH direct to the TiVo to find if the Passcode is stored somewhere, or see if the [Network Control](https://github.com/wmcbrine/tivoremote) is an option.
 * It would be lovely to determine some way of knowing when the Passcode works, however I don't believe the Tivo HD sends any IR signal out.
 One thought would be to look for colour changes in the screen however this would be complex to implement.